Anirban7857/freshersbatch-oct16/README.txt

-In this folder i will submit all my html assignments.
+In this folder i will submit all my html and css assignments.
 I will also update my assignments regularly.